worstcasebc/aws-cdk-ecs/README.md

 You may need to confirm the deployment by typing 'y' when asked for.

-The deployment takes arround 3 min and will output URL for that service.
-Check for the container running with that DNSName in your browser.
+The deployment takes arround 4 min and will output the URL for that service.
+Check for the container running with that URL in your browser.

+You can adjust the number of running containers by the command

+`aws ecs update-service --cluster HandsOnCluster --service HandsOnClusterService --desired-count 1`

+`aws ecs list-tasks --cluster HandsOnCluster`

 To destroy the whole build use the following command and ensure, you first delete the loadbalancer and the targetgroup and the loadbalancers security-group manually by the CLI or Mnagement Console.